raydac/zxtap-to-wav/README.md

 For a similar tool that converts binary files into WAV format for the BK-0010 personal computer, check out [bkbin2wav](https://github.com/raydac/bkbin2wav).

+# Online version of the converter

+There is an [online WASM-based version of the converter](https://www.igormaznitsa.com/tap2wav/index.html) that you can freely use in any browser that supports JavaScript and WASM.

 # How to build?

 Simply clone the project and build it using Maven with the command: